One person trapped, 5 injured after multi-vehicle crash on I-66 in Centreville

-FAIRFAX, Va. — One person was trapped and several are injured following a crash on I-66 in Centreville, Virginia.
+FAIRFAX, Va. — One person is dead and several are injured following a crash on I-66 in Centreville, Virginia.

+Police said the "chain reaction crash" involved four sedans, one SUV, one pickup truck and a tractor-trailer that overturned.

+"The impact of the crash caused one of the vehicles to crash into the Jersey wall and catch fire," police said.

-Fairfax Fire and Rescue said crews extricated one person and are transporting them to a hospital.
-There are seven patients total, officials said.
+Fairfax Fire and Rescue said there were seven patients total, officials said.

 RELATED: Police investigate after groundskeeper finds wreckage of a motorcycle crash and body of a dead man